 Note: FSU Case Management Services may be able to help students in need of webcams or other equipment.
 Students can reach them at 850-644-9555.
 Students who need help getting Internet access can check out the ITS Free and Discounted Wi-Fi Options page

 Mac OS users: If you have recently upgraded to a newer version of the operating system, you may need enable screen sharing of your desktop and other applications on your computer for any application like Honorlock that uses screen sharing.
 See this support article with instructions for doing so.

 See Getting Started with Honorlock and/or view the brief videos below so you know what to expect.

 Ensure your computer is charged and has a strong internet connection.
-We recommend using the single-click system requirements test at the bottom of the honorlock.com/support page.
+We recommend using an internet speed test website like Ookla (or similar) to ensure your internet connection meets or exceeds Honorlock's minimum system requirements.
 Make sure to use Google Chrome when you log in to take your test.
 We recommend students take their exam in a quiet private location to limit potential flags and distractions.
 Your instructor may provide specific requirements regarding exam setting.